 He is currently director emeritus at Bank of the West, President of the Silverado Homeowner’s Association, and a member of the board of trustees for both Hawaii Pacific University and the Queen of the Valley Medical Center.

-ELIZABETH MOFFITT, MD, Director
+ELIZABETH MOFFITT, MD

-Dr. Elizabeth (Liz) Moffitt was born in San Francisco and was graduated from Vassar College and Tufts Medical School.
+Dr. Elizabeth (Liz) Moffitt was born in San Francisco and graduated from Vassar College and Tufts Medical School.
 Since then, she has been a pediatrician in the San Francisco Bay Area and has served on the Children’s Hospital Ethics Committee, the Napa County Children and Weight Coalition Obesity Task force, and the Napa County Healthy for Life Program.
 Dr. Moffitt currently practices in pediatric eating disorders in Napa and has lectured in the Valley as well as consulted nationally.
 She has served on the Boards of the Yosemite Fund, Thacher School and Blue Oak School.

 Dr. Moffitt currently enjoys horseback riding, walking her Labrador and visiting her two adult children.
 She hopes that the findings from the Foundation’s research will lead to improved treatments.